 On the writing side, I’ve been researching a big lyrics project that currently doesn’t have a composer attached.
 I am still only just learning how to write songs, so I doubt I’m up to writing something of the scale I’m thinking, but I’m hoping to have a better idea of what kind of piece this is going to be once I’ve gathered sufficient sources.
 I’m also working on revising a short story and occasionally poking at the sci-fi novel.
 I also had the pleasure of taking part in the 2021 edition of Short Tales From the Mothership, a microfiction event hosted by UCSD’s Geisel Library!
 This year’s event was in honor of the Geisel’s 50th anniversary, and you can watch the whole virtual event on Facebook here (my piece, “The Tin Robot,” starts about 47 minutes in)!

 Otherwise, things are going well.
 I’m still working from home, Spouse is working in-person, and the dogs are terribly, terribly spoiled by getting long daily walks and weekly trips to the beach.
-Here’s a selection of recent pictures, mostly of the dogs because they are the most photogenic members of our household, including our trip to see Spouse’s family and recording with Master Chorale on the flight deck of the USS Midway Museum!
+Here’s a selection of recent pictures, mostly of the dogs because they are the most photogenic members of our household, including our trip to see Spouse’s family and recording this Memorial Day tribute with Master Chorale on the flight deck of the USS Midway Museum!